The following definitions apply for purposes of the CA Practices and Procedures Guide.

 “CONTINUUM OF CARE” means provision of care from in-home services to highly structured residential care and the ability to provide appropriate services to the child/family.

-"CONTRACT" is a legally binding written agreement between DSHS and another public or private entity for the provision of goods or services.
-Terms such as Memorandum of Understanding (MOU) or Service Level Agreement (SLA) may also be used to refer to contracts falling within the scope of the Contracts policy.
+“CONTRACTS” are legally binding written agreements between DCYF and other entities, public or private, for the provision of goods or services or for purposes of data sharing.
+Terms such as Memorandums of Understanding (MOUs) or Service Level Agreements (SLAs) may also be used to refer to contracts.

 "CONTRACT FORMAT" means an electronic or hard copy contract template developed or approved by Central Contracts Legal Service.
 A contract format includes but is not limited to: data elements, general terms and conditions, and special terms and conditions.
 All approved contract formats are available in the Agency Contract Database for use by authorized staff.